meRfi®-GM

 - Emerging Strategies to Combat ESKAPE Pathogens in the Era of Antimicrobial Resistance: A Review.

-- The burden of bacterial antimicrobial resistance in the WHO African region in 2019: a cross-country systematic analysis
+- Global burden of bacterial antimicrobial resistance 1990–2021: a systematic analysis with forecasts to 2050

 - The gut microbiome: an emerging epicenter of antimicrobial resistance?